Skip to main content

 Set up the Kotzilla SDK

-You can configure the Kotzilla SDK either from the Koin IDE Plugin or from the Kotzilla Console.
+You can configure the Kotzilla SDK from the Kotzilla MCP Server, the Koin IDE Plugin, or the Kotzilla Console.
 All the details are available here.

 1.- Open the NowInAndroid project in Android Studio.